-The book is included in the collections of Bibliothèque nationale de France, Kunst- und Museumsbibliothek Köln (Museum Ludwig), National Library of The Netherlands (Koninklijke Bibliotheek) and University of the Arts London (Chelsea College of Art and Design).
+The book is included in the collections of Bibliothèque nationale de France, John M. Flaxman Library at the School of The Art Institute of Chicago (Joan Flasch collection), Kunst- und Museumsbibliothek Köln (Museum Ludwig), National Library of The Netherlands (Koninklijke Bibliotheek) and University of the Arts London (Chelsea College of Art and Design).

 Priced at 35 euro, plus shipping.
 Order through email.